TRANSPORTATION OF DANGEROUS GOODS

-Course Length: Approximately 4 hours
+Approximately 4 hours depending on customer requirements

-- The Transportation of Dangerous Goods Act
+- Transportation of Dangerous Goods Act/Regulations

-- Safe handling and transportation practices for dangerous goods
+- Safe handling and transportation practices

 - Safety Requirements and Standards